uttamkn/todotui/README.md

 # Todotui

-Todotui is a C++ command-line to-do application that utilizes the ftxui library for the UI.
+Todotui is a C++ command-line to-do application that is built using [FTXUI](https://github.com/ArthurSonzogni/FTXUI).

 ## Building the Project